adambard/learnxinyminutes-docs/julia.html.markdown

 # positional arguments
 function varargs(args...)
     return args
+    # use the keyword return to return anywhere in the function
 end
+#=> varargs (generic function with 1 method)

 varargs(1,2,3) #=> (1,2,3)

 # The ... is called a splat.
+# We just used it in a function definition.
-# It can also be used in a fuction call
+# It can also be used in a fuction call,
-# to splat a list or tuple out to be the arguments
+# where it will splat an Array or Tuple's contents into the argument list.
 Set([1,2,3])    #=> Set{Array{Int64,1}}([1,2,3]) # produces a Set of Arrays
 Set([1,2,3]...) #=> Set{Int64}(1,2,3) # this is equivalent to Set(1,2,3)